Inclusive Cairngorms is an advisory forum to the Cairngorms National Park Authority on inclusion and equality issues

 The forum meets twice a year to discuss and advise CNPA on how to make projects and activities more inclusive, as well as to share experiences from guest speakers on other inclusion projects in and around the Park.
 Agenda items include outdoor access, planning applications, disability, young people, and low incomes.

 News – We welcome the new chair Dan Cottam from Grantown Museum and vice chair Kevin Hutchens from Aberdeenshire who were elected at the November meeting.
-The next meeting of Inclusive Cairngorms is on 22nd March 2017.
+The next meeting of Inclusive Cairngorms is in November 2017.

 Membership of the group is open to a wide range of interests covering the equality strands and the wider social inclusion agenda of the CNPA.
 This covers disability, race, gender, age, faith, religion, sexual orientation and other groups who traditionally face barriers in accessing the countryside, for example people on low incomes, and from inner cities.

 Most equality and inclusion interests are represented, and there are currently over 70 members from a wide range of voluntary, public and private and charitable organisations within and outwith the Park.

 The group is chaired by Dan Cottam from the Grantown Museum.
 The vice-chair is long standing member, Kevin Hutchens, an independent social worker from Aberdeenshire.

 Inclusive Cairngorms provides a useful resource to the CNPA in delivering the Cairngorms National Park Partnership Plan, Corporate Plan and general policy development.
 Through its involvement, Inclusive Cairngorms has a key role in assessing the impact of CNPA policies and projects on equality groups and thereby ensuring our projects and activities are as accessible as possible.